vnijs/radiant/base/app/explore.md

 * `sd` and `var` calculate the sample standard deviation and variance
 * `sdp` and `varp` calculate the population standard deviation and variance

 ### Filter

 Use the `Filter` box to select (or omit) specific sets of rows from the data.
-See the helpfile for Data > View for details.
+See the helpfile for _Data > View_ for details.

+### Pause explore

+For larger datasets it can useful to click `Pause explore` before selecting categorical and numerical variables, entering filters, etc. When you are ready to generate the explore table make sure that `Pause explore` is not checked.
+When `Pause explore` is not checked, any changes to the inputs will automatically result in a new table.